rosettatype/design-regression/_posts/2025-06-04-what-is-a-universal-script-grammar.md

 Dehaene, S. (2010). *Reading in the brain: The new science of how we read*.
 Penguin Books.
 {: id="ref:dehaene-cohen2010"}

-Dyson, M. C., & Březina, D. (2024).
+Dyson, M. C., & Březina, D. (2024, October 23–25).
 Do we process characters as shapes, nothing special?
-In *Grapholinguistics in the 21st Century*.
-Venice. <https://grafematik2024.sciencesconf.org/>
+[Conference presentation]. *Grapholinguistics in the 21st Century*.
+Venice, Italy. <https://grafematik2024.sciencesconf.org/>
 {: id="ref:dyson-brezina2024"}

 Eliade, M. (1961). *Images and symbols* \[Images et symboles\] (P. Mairet, Trans.).
 Harvill Press.
 (Original work published 1952)